ayrat555/fang/README.md

 ```

-If `uniq` is set to true and the task is already in the storage, it won't be inserted.
+If `uniq` is set to true and the task is already in the storage, it won't be inserted again.

-#### Asynk feature
+#### the Asynk feature
 To enqueue a task use `AsyncQueueable::insert_task`.

 For Postgres backend.